SoumyaWasule/Edge-Forge/README.md

 ## 💥 The Problem (Why This Matters)

 In the real world, developers cannot test against production data due to strict privacy laws like GDPR and SOC2, leaving edge cases dangerously undiscovered.
 Traditional fuzzing tools blast APIs with random inputs, but they fundamentally fail against **stateful architectures** where bugs only trigger after a specific sequence of valid API calls (e.g., initiating a loan -> entering pending state -> skipping an SSN verification step).
 When these undiscovered stateful bugs hit production, they cause silent data corruption, system crashes, and blocked user accounts, costing engineering teams thousands of hours in incident response.
-Edge-Forge Lite frames edge-case discovery as an RL problem, proving that intelligent agents can learn deep API lifecycles and navigate logic thresholds that defeat naive fuzzers.
+Edge-Forge frames edge-case discovery as an RL problem, proving that intelligent agents can learn deep API lifecycles and navigate logic thresholds that defeat naive fuzzers.

 ---